 - Assist homeowners to improve the outside envelope of their home.

 Applications for funding are accepted and reviewed on an on-going basis, as funds are available.
-Please note, an application for any of the above listed rehabilitation programs may be submitted individually; OR the Architectural Barrier Removal program may be submitted at the same time as the Energy Efficiency Improvements OR the Exterior Home Improvements application.
-No other application smay be submitted concurrently.
+Please note, an application for any of the above listed rehabilitation programs may be submitted individually; OR the Architectural Barrier Removal program may be combined with an Energy Efficiency Improvements OR an Exterior Home Improvements application.
+No other applications may be submitted concurrently.
 If awarded, the term of the contract will be for a period of two years.

-The maximum amount of CDBG assistance for each single-family unit included in a project is $38,500.
+The maximum amount of CDBG assistance for each single-family unit included in a project is $38,500 plus administrative cost.
+Please note: the administrative cost MAY NOT exceed 10% of the total CDBG award amount.
 The $38,500 per unit limit includes all applicable costs including, but not limited to, the hard costs of rehabilitation; technical service costs including radon testing and lead hazard reduction carry costs; lead hazard reduction costs; and temporary relocation.
-All rehabilitation hard costs are limited to $24,999.
-All applicable technical service costs, including radon testing and any lead hazard reduction carry costs, are limited to $5,500 per unit.
+All rehabilitation hard costs are limited to $24,999 per unit.
+All applicable technical service costs, including radon testing and any lead hazard reduction carry costs, are limited to $5,500 in total federal funds per unit.

 All incorporated cities and all counties in the State, except those designated as HUD entitlement areas, are eligible to apply for and receive funds under this program.